This topic introduces the concepts, scenarios, and usage precautions of RocketMQ scheduled messages and delayed messages.

 There are some coding differences between scheduled messages and delayed messages, but they have the same effect.
 Such messages will not be delivered immediately after they are sent to the RocketMQ broker, but will be delivered to the consumer after being delayed for a specific period of time, which is specified in the attributes of the message.

-Scheduled and delayed messages apply to the following scenarios:
+Scheduled messages and delayed messages apply to the following scenarios:

 - To trigger scheduled tasks with messages.
 For example, sending a notification message to a user at a specified time.

-Scheduled messages and delayed messages possess the following differences in terms of codes:
+Scheduled messages and delayed messages have the following differences in terms of codes:

-- For a scheduled message, a time point after the message transmitting time should be specified as the message delivery time.
+- For scheduled messages, a time point after the message sending time should be specified as the message delivery time.

-- For a delayed message, a delay duration needs to be specified and the message will be sent after the duration elapses.
+- For delayed messages, a delay duration needs to be specified and the message will be sent after the duration elapses.

-- For scheduled and delayed messages, the parameter msg.setStartDeliverTime can be set to any time point within 40 days (ms).
-If set to a time point beyond 40 days, the message delivery will fail.
+- The msg.setStartDeliverTime parameter can be set to any time (unit: milliseconds) within 40 days.
+If it is set to a time point beyond 40 days, the message delivery will fail.

-StartDeliverTimeis the time for the server to start delivering the message to the consumer.
-If there is message accumulation for the consumer, the scheduled or delayed message will be queued after the accumulated messages, and will not be delivered according to the specified time exactly.
+- The StartDeliverTime parameters specifies the time for the broker to start delivering the message to the consumer.
+If messages have been accumulated for the consumer, the scheduled message or delayed message will be queued after the accumulated messages, and will not be delivered according to the specified time exactly.

-- Due to the potential time difference between the client and the server, time difference might also occur betweeen the actual delivery time and the delivery time set by the client.
+- Due to the potential time difference between the client and the broker, time differences might also occur between the actual delivery time and the delivery time set by the client.

-- The 3-day message storage limit still applies for scheduled or delayed messages.For example, a message is scheduled to be consumed in 5 days.
+- The 3-day message storage limit still applies for scheduled messages and delayed messages.For example, a message is scheduled to be consumed in 5 days.
 If it is not consumed after 5 days, the message will be deleted on the 8th day.

-- Delayed messages are only supported for Java language.
+- Delayed messages are only supported for Java.

-Sample code for sending and receiving scheduled messages and delayed messages can be found in the following documents:
+The sample code for sending scheduled messages and delayed messages can be found in the following documentation: